poroping/terraform-provider-fortios/docs/resources/router_ospf.md

 * `access_list` - Access list name.
 This attribute must reference one of the following datasources: `router.access-list.name` .
 * `id` - Distribute list entry ID.
 * `protocol` - Protocol type.
 Valid values: `connected` `static` `rip` .
-* `neighbor` - OSPF neighbor configuration are used when OSPF runs on non-broadcast media The structure of `neighbor` block is documented below.
+* `neighbor` - OSPF neighbor configuration are used when OSPF runs on non-broadcast media.
+The structure of `neighbor` block is documented below.

 The `neighbor` block contains: